Cardiology Cases NSTEMI

 We do present hypothetical cases on St.Emlyn’s.
 These are based on the experience of our team as educationally active emergency physicians.
 For centuries doctors and nurses have used stories to teach and learn from each other.
 However, we are careful not to break any patient confidentiality rules.

-As a result if we present a case then it will always be fictional and not relating to any specific case or patient.
-For example if we present an (anonymised) X-ray or ECG we will create a clinical history that is compatible with the radiological/ECG findings but which does not relate to a specific time, location, patient or circumstance.
-Whilst it may be argued tha this detracts from the clinical learning we believe that patient confidentiality is more important in these matters.
+As a result, if we present a case then it will always be fictional and not relate to any specific case or patient.
+For example, if we present an (anonymised) X-ray or ECG we will create a clinical history that is compatible with the radiological/ECG findings but which does not relate to a specific time, location, patient or circumstance.
+Whilst it may be argued that this detracts from the clinical learning we believe that patient confidentiality is more important in these matters.

 We will create time, date, age, sex, details of the patient and their circumstances etc. Our cases are therefore an amalgam of different cases and experiences.
 Any resemblance to patients treated by us now, in the past or the future is entirely unintentional and accidental.
 Our cases are presented to help us all reflect and learn, in that way we might become better clinicians for our patients.